-A broken toe can happen to any of the toes, but broken toes of the 5th toe are by far the most common.
-The terms broken toe and fractured toe are used synonymously.
-Fractures of the lesser toes usually occur in a spiral oblique manner, meaning the bone breaks and spirals through the base of the toe (proximal phalanx).
-Fractures also can result from impaction or crushing force.
+A broken toe can happen to any of the toes, but a broken 5th toe is by far the most common.
+The terms broken toe and fracturedtoe are used synonymously.
+Fractures of the lesser toes usually occur in a spiral oblique manner, meaning the bone breaks and spirals through the base of the toe (proximal phalanx.)
+Fractures can also result from impaction or crushing force.
 Crush fractures are more common on the great toe.

 Bruising very common with digital fractures